 Where to eat: Kaniyoshi (Michelin 2 stars restaurant)

 Open 5pm – 10pm every day

-Hiroshima has the largest production of oysters and it is oyster paradise!
+Hiroshima boasts the largest production of oysters and it is oyster paradise!

-You can get grilled oysters or raw oysters on the street stalls or you can dine in and enjoy flavorful oysters to your heart’s contents.
+You can get grilled oysters or raw oysters on the street stalls or you can dine in at the restaurant and enjoy flavorful oysters to your heart’s content.

 Where to eat: Ekohiiki

 Demi-glace sauce katsudon/ Okayama